Humanities Major

 Upper-Level Courses24

-Ancient and Medieval Religion and Philosophy (choose one course from the following category):
+Ancient and Medieval Religion and Philosophy (choose one course):

 Non-Western Religions